 NEW SERIES: EXPLORING NEW DIMENSIONS AT #EAPC2021 …

-- Get a sneak peek of presentations in the EAPC World Congress series on the blog.
+- Read the special series about the EAPC 17TH World Congress on the EAPC blog.

 - Read more about Seamus O’Mahony, his publications and other resources here.

 Editor’s note: This post is among the Top Ten most-viewed posts for the first half of 2021.